Global Health and Development

 Objectives and learning outcomes of the course

-At the end of this course, a student should be able to:
+At the end of this module, a student should be able to:

 - Demonstrate an understanding of key issues relating to global health and development